 Building your credentials

-Students prepare for a career in dentistry by building credentials in scholarship, leadership, humanitarian/community service, and shadowing (largely with a general dentist) in the various settings of the profession.
-The dental profession is very demanding and there a no guarantees of success.
+To prepare for a career in dentistry you will need to build credentials in scholarship, leadership, humanitarian/community service, and shadowing (largely with a general dentist) in the various settings of the profession.
 Many students do not get into dental school the first time that they apply.
 The traits that predict success in the profession include, high academic aptitude, hard work, the ability to work well with others, good hand-eye coordination, and good judgment.

-There is no “best” major for pre-dental students nor are there majors that will make a student “stand out.”
-Students are encouraged to pursue majors in which they are most interested.
-Dental schools do want to see students earning good grades in the pre-requisite courses, especially the upper level science courses.
-Grade trends do matter, so if a student has one bad semester but their grades improved significantly in the sequential semesters, this shows strong consistent improvement.
+There is no “best” major for pre-dental students nor are there majors that will make students “stand out.”
+You are encouraged to pursue majors in which you are most interested.

 Dental schools consider the following credentials when evaluating applicants for admission: